nkaria1/Computer-Vision/README.md

 # Computer-Vision
-Presentation on ComputerVision for Deep Learning Day
+Presentation on Computer Vision and Time Series Analysis for Deep Learning Day Boston 2020 Presentation on Computer Vision and Time Series Analysis in World Machine Learning Summit -North America 2020